Rakesh-ada/Deep/README.md

 - [Node.js](https://nodejs.org/) (version 16 or higher)
 - npm (included with Node.js)

-### Automatic Installation
+### Manual Installation (Recommended)

-1. **Windows users**: Double-click the `install.bat` file
-2. **macOS/Linux users**: Open a terminal in the project directory and run:
+1. **Install Electron (large download, do this first!):**
    ```
-   chmod +x install.sh
-   ./install.sh
+   node install-electron.js
    ```

-### Manual Installation

-If the automatic installation doesn't work, follow these steps:

-1. Open a terminal or command prompt in the project directory
-2. Run the dependency installer:
+2. **Install all other dependencies:**
    ```
    node install-dependencies.js
    ```
+   - You must run both scripts from the project directory.
+   - Installing Electron may take several minutes due to its large size (over 250 MB).
+   - All other dependencies will install quickly in comparison.

+**Troubleshooting:**
+- If your install is interrupted or fails, try running the scripts again.
+- A slow or unstable internet connection may cause Electron to take longer to download.

 ### Dependencies

-The installation script will ensure all required dependencies are installed:
+The installation scripts will ensure all required dependencies are installed:

 - Electron (UI framework)
 - n8n (workflow automation)